Visual Style Guide

 Color

 NC State’s core color palette consists of three colors: Wolfpack Red, Wolfpack White and Wolfpack Black.
-These colors – particularly red – should feature more prominently than any others in NC State Extension communications.
+These colors – particularly Wolfpack Red – should feature more prominently than any others in NC State Extension communications.

 Typography

 Typography plays an important role in establishing and reinforcing our brand.
-Our typographic identity reflects NC State’s place as a bold, forward-thinking institution.
+Our typographic identity reflects NC State’s place as a bold, modern, straight-talking institution.

 Type Guidelines